HAIDA's 2nd W/T OFFICE

 1943_2nd_wireless.jpg

 The 2nd Wireless Office was situated between frames 140 and 144.
 Top of photo is port while the right side is forward.
-This drawing depicts two National HRO receivers, one 60EM series transmitter plus a battery cabinet.
-The HRO receivers may not have been fitted and instead British Admiralty receivers were fitted.
+This drawing specifies two National HRO receivers, one transmitter (believed to be a type 60EM) plus a battery cabinet.
+The HRO receivers may not have been fitted and instead British Admiralty B28 receivers were substituted as suggested by the 1946 photo below.
 (Via HMCS HAIDA Library)

 2nd W/T OFFICE - RADIO MANIFEST IN 1944